-The Union provide red playing tops for all Wednesday BUCS competition fixtures.
-For match days members will need to provide their own shorts/skort, socks and sport specific equipment.
-We strongly encourage you to buy the shorts/skorts and socks that the Union sells.
+The Union provide both Home and Away playing tops for all BUCS competitive fixtures, for match days our Home kit will be red and all members will need to provide their own shorts/skort, socks and sport specific equipment.
+We strongly encourage you to buy the shorts/skorts and socks that the union holds in stock.

-Shorts and University Socks can be purchased from the Students' Union.
+Shorts and University socks can be purchased from the Students' Union.